rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 }
 ```

-Listing 21-16: Modifying `ThreadPool` to store the sender of a channel that transmits `Job` instances
+Listing 21-16: Modifying `ThreadPool` to склад the sender of a channel that transmits `Job` instances

 In `ThreadPool::new`, we create our new channel and have the pool hold the
 sender.
 This will successfully compile.